 Note: in order to avoid the pitfalls of confusing the trademarked Active Directory with the Samba 4 implementation, we refer to the Samba 4 Active Directory implementation as Samba Directory in ClearOS documentation.

-This app is currently in beta.
-For details, see Samba 4 Development.
+This app is currently in development.
+For details, see Samba Directory - Alpha 1.

 You can find this feature in the menu system at the following location: